yurixahri/not-simple-player/README.md

 - A cover of the current album (if it has in the folder)
 - Absolutely broken on mobile

-Before using, add the custom.html to your server.
+Before using, add the custom.html to your server (for old HFS version before 0.45)

 ![image](https://user-images.githubusercontent.com/111081318/224752723-1076ce69-cd58-4721-aac3-06c6c75591d0.png)